| |

 existed (al-Yaqubi).
 According

-to Oric Bates the Lewwata had caused the mediaeval name of the classical Ammonium to
+to Oric Bates the Lewwata had caused the medieval name of the classical Ammonium to

 change from Santariyah